 Why can’t I squirt?

-‘If all women can squirt- why can’t I?’
 It’s a common question.
 Many women are keen to experience a squirting orgasm but claim that they just can’t do it.
 Well, we know that that’s not the case.
-And although a squirting orgasm isn’t the only way to experience pleasure, if you’re interested in getting wet and wild with a squirting orgasm there are some steps you can take.
+And although a squirting orgasm isn’t the only way to experience pleasure, if you’re interested in getting wet and wild with a squirting orgasm, there are some steps you can take.

-Get out of your head / how to let go and squirt
+Get out of your head—how to let go and squirt

-For women, it’s important to feel comfortable and relaxed in order to orgasm.
-When it comes to a squirting orgasm, being in a good mental place is even more important.
+For women, it’s essential to feel comfortable and relaxed in order to orgasm.
+When it comes to a squirting orgasm, being in a good mental place is even more relevant.
 Why?
-Well, when you squirt there’s a real sense of release—both mental and physical.
+Well, when you squirt, there’s a real sense of release—both mental and physical.
 Think about it.
 Squirting is a form of ejaculation.
-That ejaculation needs to be willful.
+That ejaculation needs to be wilful.
 But for many women, letting it all go—literally—can be a struggle.

 ‘Come on!
 Why isn’t this working?
 When is it going to happen?’
-Thoughts like these can take over and before you know it, you’ve lost the groove.
+Thoughts like these can take over, and before you know it, you’ve lost the groove.
 Try clearing your mind and forgetting about squirting.

 Let go of pee-fear

-Sure, you may experience a sensation of needing to pee and that’s normal.
-When you’re aroused, the tissue around your urethra is flooded with blood which presses against your bladder, causing that familiar feeling of needing to pee.
+Sure, you may experience a sensation of needing to pee, and that’s normal.
+When you’re aroused, the tissue around your urethra is flooded with blood that presses against your bladder, causing that familiar feeling of needing to pee.
 But (and this is important) it doesn’t mean you’re going to pee yourself.

 What sex toys are best for squirting?

-Je Joue – Kegal Balls – Wear Kegal Balls (Our personal faves are from Je Joue) for a few hours every day and we promise your orgasms will thank you.
+Je Joue – Kegal Balls – Wear Kegal Balls (our personal faves are from Je Joue) for a few hours every day, and we promise your orgasms will thank you.
 These are super helpful to strengthen your pelvic floors and have been linked to squirting success!

 Njoy G Spot Metal Wand – The OG of squirting.
-This toy is for direct G-Spot stimulation and you only have to read the reviews on Amazon to know that it’s helped many women squirt!
+This toy is for direct G-Spot stimulation, and you only have to read the reviews on Amazon to know that it’s helped many women squirt!